If you’re expecting a baby soon, you’ll want to get these products for baby proofing your home.

 Baby proofing your home must be at the top of your to-do list when you are expecting a baby.
 As a Mom of two toddlers, I know just how overwhelming it can be after the baby is born.
 Middle of the night feedings, diaper changes and a totally different schedule can be absolutely exhausting.

 However, this is the time that you should be working on baby proofing your home.
-You should start baby proofing before your baby starts moving around on their own, or even before your baby is born.
+Ideally, you should start baby proofing before your baby starts moving around on their own, or even before your baby is born.
 They are only little for a short time, and before you know it, they are on the go, and getting into everything!

-THINGS TO LOOK FOR WHEN BABY PROOFING YOUR HOME:
+BEST PRODUCTS FOR BABY PROOFING YOUR HOME

 The best door holder is one that is placed by the hinges.
 This helps to keep the child’s fingers from getting stuck in the area where the hinges are located.

 ELECTRICAL OUTLETS AND SHARP FURNITURE

 Cover sharp edges on furniture with padded corner guards to keep a falling toddler from gashing their head if they fall into it.

 You can never be too safe when it comes to windows.
 Cut any cords hanging from blinds, or place them up high so children do not get caught in them.

 Stairs are another dangerous area in any house.
 Place gates at the top and bottom of the stairs, so that little ones cannot climb up and fall, or fall down the stairs.

 Kitchens are one of the areas where the most baby proofing will be done.
 Place safety locks on all cabinets and drawers, so that children cannot get to the sharp knives, cleaning supplies, heavy pans, breakables or any other items that are dangerous.

 Many people keep cleaning supplies, medications, curling irons and hair dryers in the bathroom.
 Lock up all of these items so that children will not swallow anything harmful or burn themselves on hot items.

 The laundry is another area where cleaning supplies are found.
 Keep any of these items up high on a shelf or in a locked cabinet so children do not ingest them.